Vulnerability scanner plugin

 The vulnerability scanner is a major security component of Bytesafe and such have multiple relations to other policies and integrations:

-- Bytesafe also offers a Slack integration related to this plugin which allows you to be notified when new vulnerabilities are found in your account.
+- Bytesafe also offers a Slack integration related to this plugin which allows you to be notified when new vulnerabilities are found in your workspace.

 - Secure policy